OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 the binaries for AT91Boostrap or U-Boot aren't compiled correctly?
 Or what if the power is lost during the update?
 Or what if you've replaced the original U-Boot with a version that doesn't contain the update script (yes, I've done that)?
-Well, you're devices bricked.
+Well, your devices are bricked.

-Only recently together my college Marten van Houten and I managed to reflash the NAND using tools provided but the vendor of the CPU.
+Recently my college Marten van Houten and I managed to reflash the NAND using tools provided by the vendor of the CPU.

-In order to understand fully how we managed to do that I'll explain the boot process of AT91SAM9G25 CPU.
+In order to fully understand how we did that I'll explain the boot process of AT91SAM9G25 CPU.

 ## Boot process